IBM/k8-secrets-as-hyperledger-fabric-wallet/README.md

 }
 ```

 On successful invoke, it will return response code as 200.
-This time the SDK uses the user's certificate from the environment variables which were exposed from secrets and execute the invoke transaction.
+This time the SDK leverages the wallet from the environment variables which were exposed from Kubernetes secrets to execute the invoke transaction.

 **Query**